opencog/atomspace/opencog/persist/sql/README.md

     opencog> sql-store
     SQL data store thread started
 ```
-At this point, a progres indicator will be printed by the opencog
+At this point, a progress indicator will be printed by the opencog
 server, on the OpenCog server's stdout.
 It  will say something like:
 Stored 236000 atoms.
 When finished, its nice to say:
 ```